- Is Lavender Essential Oil Toxic?

 - Finally, wait for 24 hours, and if the skin is red, itchy, blistering, or swollen where you applied the oil, then you shouldn’t use it again.

-If you are experience discomfort before the 24 hours is up, wash the area with soap immediately.
+If you experience discomfort before the 24 hours is up wash the area with soap immediately.

 Avoid Internal Use

-Essential oils are not always consistently regulated and you should never use them internally unless you have the right training to do so or acting under the advice of a doctor.
+Essential oils are not always consistently regulated and you should never use them internally unless you have the right training to do so or act under the advice of a doctor.

 You should never use essential oils internally.